Fortnite: 2023 Parent Guide

 Conclusion

-Fortnite can be a fun video game, but students can find themselves in trouble when they don't regulate their screen time, play and chat with strangers, make purchases without their parents knowing, or purchase malicious 3rd party upgrades.
+Fortnite from Epic Games can be a fun video game to play together with friends, but students can find themselves in trouble when they don't regulate their screen time, play and chat with strangers, make purchases without their parents knowing, or purchase malicious 3rd party upgrades.
 Game play can also carry over to school and can cause animosity among friends over winning/losing.
-It may seem difficult to monitor your student on Fortnite, but if parents follow the steps above, they can help keep their students safe on the game.
+Video game screen time addiction can be a real problem, especially playing Fortnite, which is designed to be addictive.
+Having clear guidelines about appropriate game use ahead of time can help prevent many of the problems that you are likely to run into.

 Violent Video Games: What Parents, Educators, and Students Need to Know PREVIEW